The smarter way to manage Microsoft 365. Try AdminDroid for free!

 • Site level setting for expiration takes precedence over the organization level settings.

-• The above-mentioned steps work for Microsoft 365 group-connected sites when you share the whole site itself and for sites that are not connected to Microsoft 365 group, these steps work when you share files and folders within the site.
+• The above-mentioned steps work for Microsoft 365 group-connected sites when you share the whole site itself.
+For sites that are not connected to Microsoft 365 group, these steps work when you share files and folders within the site.

 • The policy won’t affect the guest users with existing site permissions before the policy is configured.